apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     By default, this value is unset (`-1`) which, on Linux, uses a backlog of `50`.
 This value must be a positive number.

+* *serverCnxnFactory* :
+    (Java system property: **zookeeper.serverCnxnFactory**)
+    Specifies ServerCnxnFactory implementation.
+    This should be set to `NettyServerCnxnFactory` in order to use TLS based server communication.
+    Default is `NIOServerCnxnFactory`.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options